 Philip – was generally associated with the Greek and Syriac churches.
 He was present in the Gospels for several pivotal moments.
-There was a non-canonical text called the Acts of Philip that was available to early Christian writers, as well.
+There was a non-canonical text called the Acts of Philip that was available to early Christian readers, as well.
 Philip the Apostle was often confused with the Philip the Evangelist.

 Thomas – or “Doubting Thomas” in the Gospel of John.
 His name means something akin to “twin.”
 There was an apocryphal Gospel of Thomas found among the Nag Hammadi library, as well as a Syrian Acts of Thomas text.
 According to certain accounts of Thomas, he was sent to India and was eventually killed being thrust through with the lances at the ordering of an Indian king.

 Matthew “the publican” – or “Levi,” the tax-collector.
 Although his Gospel was written anonymously, sometime around the 2nd century, a superscription was later added to copies attributing the gospel to Mattheus.
 He likely spoke both Greek and Aramaic.
 He was somewhat despised by the people of Judea for his work with Imperial Rome collecting taxes.

 James (son of Alphaeus) – is sometimes associated with James the Just, brother of Jesus.
 He may also have been Matthew’s brother.
 Tradition holds that he was killed in Egypt while preaching the Gospel.
 Little is known about “James the Lesser.”

 Thaddeus (sometimes called “Judas the Zealot” but who is not Judas Iscariot) – or “Jude.”
 Little information is available regarding Thaddeus.
 He is rumored to have been martyred via the axe.